Anastasia-Labs/smart-handles-offchain/README.md

 The `Reclaim` endpoint only checks for the consent of its owner.

 The `Swap` endpoint validates a few things:
-1. Index of the UTxO matches redeemer's
+1. Index of the UTxO matches the one specified by the redeemer
 2. The reproduced UTxO is going to the swap address (specified as a parameter)
 3. The new UTxO at the swap address carries an identical value with the router fee deduced
 4. Exactly 1 UTxO is getting spent from the smart handle script (the batch version doesn't require this)
-5. The custom validation function passes (this is different for each target DEX)
+5. The custom validation function passes (this is the customizable part of the contract, currently implemented for Minswap)

-The off-chain side determines what the offered asset is by inspecting the input
-value: if there is only one asset (i.e. Ada), it'll consider it as a simple token purchase request.
+The off-chain side determines the offered by inspecting the input value: if there is only one asset (i.e. Ada), it'll consider the request as a simple token purchase.
 However, if there are 2 assets, the other asset will be considered as the offer.
 It'll fail if there are more assets.

 ## How to Use

-All endpoints offer two variants: `single` and `batch`.
+All endpoints provide two variants: `single` and `batch`.
 These two correspond to two different script addresses.
 The former works for single request/reclaim/swaps per transaction, while the latter allows batch actions.

-Both variants of endpoints return a `Result` that, if successful, carries the completed transaction (i.e. ready to be submitted).
+Both variants of endpoints return a `Result` that, if successful, carries the completed transaction (i.e. ready to be signed and submitted).

 ### Install Package
 ```sh
 npm install @anastasia-labs/smart-handles-offchain
 ```
 or:

 ```sh
 pnpm install @anastasia-labs/smart-handles-offchain